jeremymreed/wallsd/README.md

 ```

 # License:
-This program is licensed under the GPLv2 License.
+This program is licensed under the Apache 2.0 License.